GedMarc/JWebMP-JQueryVerticalTimeline/jar-resources/META-INF/resources/bower_components/tabletopnew/README.md

 **Empty tables are trouble.** We can't get column names from them (c'mon, Google!), so don't be too confused when a table with 0 rows is coming back with an empty `.column_names` or your code starts throwing weird errors when processing the results.

 **Empty rows are trouble.** If you have a row that's completely empty, Google doesn't return any rows after the empty row.
 As a result, you need to make sure every line in your spreadsheet has data in it.

+**Weird-named columns are trouble.** A [column named %](https://github.com/jsoma/tabletop/issues/124) might cause your spreadsheet to stop processing.

+**Unnamed columns are trouble.** A [column without a name](https://github.com/jsoma/tabletop/issues/114) will get in the way of your data successfully coming through.

 ## If you are having trouble